-Will I owe a penalty if I file a tax extension?
+Will I owe a penalty if I file a tax extension for 2026 or 2027 planning?

 How this calculation works